samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 ### Quest Rewards

 Sometimes, characters are paid for completing a quest.
-To determine a suitable quest reward, roll once on the Random Treasure Hoard table, using the characters’ level for the Challenge Rating (CR).
+To determine a suitable quest reward, roll once on the Random Treasure Hoard table, using the characters' level for the Challenge Rating (CR).

 ### Monster Treasure Preferences